VOLTTRON/econ-dispatch/EconDispatchPublisher/README.rst

         # Publish interval in seconds
         "publish_interval": 1,

-        # Tell the playback to maintain the location in the file in the config store.
+        # Tell the playback to maintain the location a the file in the config store.
         # Playback will be resumed from this point
         # at agent startup even if this setting is changed to false before restarting.
         # Saves the current line in line_marker in the DataPublishers's config store